pygrace/pygrace/README.md

 acknowledge use of ``pygrace`` by citing the following in your publication::

-    Michael McKerns, Dean Malmgren, Mike Stringer, and Daniel Stouffer, "pygrace: python bindings to xmgrace", 2005- ;
+    Michael McKerns, Dean Malmgren, Mike Stringer, and Daniel Stouffer, "pygrace: Python bindings to xmgrace", 2005- ;
     https://github.com/uqfoundation/pygrace

 Please see https://pygrace.github.io/ for further information on an earlier version of ``pygrace`` developed by Dean Malmgren, Mike Stringer, and members of the Amaral Lab, and later maintained by Daniel Stouffer and members of the Stouffer Lab.
 This code has been merged into the original ``pygrace`` developed by Mike McKerns.